liuxuexun/DBGroup/scripts/feature_fusion/README.md

 ## Suggestions & Troubleshooting

-- For using the OpenSeg model, you need to make sure you have an NVIDIA GPU with **>30G memory** or you can only use the cpu for inference.
+- For using the OpenSeg model, you'd better make sure you have an NVIDIA GPU with **>30G memory**.